Capital One 360 Bank Review 2023

 How Capital One 360 Works

 Capital One 360 is an online bank offering savings accounts and CDs that you can use to meet your short- or long-term financial goals.

-When you bank with Capital One 360, you can earn interest on savings at a competitive rate that's five times the national average for savings accounts.
+When you bank with Capital One 360, you can earn interest on savings at a rate that’s above the national average for savings accounts.

-Capital One 360 CD rates are also impressive compared to other banks or credit unions.
+Capital One 360 CD rates are also worth looking at compared to other banks or credit unions.

 You pay no monthly fee to maintain a savings account with Capital One.
 While higher minimum deposits are allowed, there’s no minimum balance you need to open a Capital One 360 savings account or CD account, including IRA CDs.

 Savings accounts and CD accounts are federally insured up to the per-depositor/per-account-ownership-type limits.